ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 ![Developer Profile Header](/img/2023/02/header2.png)

-### Developer Profile
+### Developer & User Profile

 In the second section of the Solidity Developer Survey, we learn more about the professional experience and coding preferences of the survey audience.

 #### Work Experience & Employment

-Roughly 71% of respondents were employed at the time of the survey, while roughly 12% stated they were students, and 17% said they were currently not working professionally.
+65.2% of respondents were employed at the time of the survey, while 13.4% stated they were students, and 21.4% said they were currently not working professionally.

 Compared to the previous survey, there is a slight increase in both the number of students and currently unemployed developers.

 ![Employment Status](/img/2023/02/employment.png)

-The employed respondents predominantly work in the “crypto” (58.2%) and technology (21.6%) and financial services (5.4%) sector.
+The employed respondents predominantly work in the “crypto” (69.6.2%), technology (14.7%) and financial services (4.5%) sector.
+This trend is quite comparable to the results from the previous year with just a slight change in the individual precentages.

 ![Industry Sector Breakdown](/img/2023/02/sector.png)

-37,1% of all respondents are seniors and have been coding professionally for 6 years or more, 12.5% of them even for 15+ years.
+36% of all respondents are seniors and have been coding professionally for 6 years or more, 9.7% of them even for 15+ years.

-On the other side, roughly 12% are coding newbies and have only coded professionally for less than a year.
+On the other side, roughly 9.2% are coding newbies and have only coded professionally for less than a year.

-With approximately 22%, the biggest group sits in the middle of the distribution and has professional coding experience of 3-5 years.
+With approximately 28.1%, the biggest group sits in the middle of the distribution and has professional coding experience of 3-5 years.

-Overall, the level of coding experience is medium to high with the majority of respondents (59.2%) having coded professionally for 3 or more years.
+Overall, the level of coding experience is medium to high with the majority of respondents (64.1%) having coded professionally for 3 or more years.

-7.7% have never coded as part of their job, 37% of which are students.
+And 6.5% have never coded as part of their job.

 ![Professional Coding Experience](/img/2023/02/coding_xp.png)

 #### Touch Points with Solidity

-As in the previous survey, the majority of respondents (75.7%) still use Solidity for their personal projects.
+The majority of respondents (75.3%) still use Solidity either at work or personal projects.
+Almost 25% said that they use Solidity for their personal projects only.

-Roughly 64% of all respondents use Solidity at work.

-More than 20% state they are leading a programming team.

 ![Survey Participants Touch Points with Solidity](/img/2023/02/touchpoints.png)

-Only 23.4% of respondents contribute to open-source projects written in Solidity on a daily or weekly basis.
-The rest states to do so monthly (27.4%) or never (47.1%).
+Only 32% of respondents contribute to open-source projects written in Solidity on a daily or weekly basis.
+The rest states to do so monthly (27.1%) or never (40.9%).
+The number of users who never contribute has slightly lowered this year with a small increase in those who contribute daily or weekly.

 ![Survey Participants Open Source Contributions](/img/2023/02/open_source.png)

 #### Programming Language Preferences

-Solidity marks the most used programming language for the survey audience (28.6%), closely followed by JavaScript (25.6%) and TypeScript (20.5%).
+Solidity marks the most used programming language for the survey audience (42.9%), closely followed by JavaScript (15.4%) and TypeScript (16.7%).

-Other less frequently mentioned languages are Python (8.7%), Rust (2.7%), and Go (2.5%).
+Other less frequently mentioned languages are Python (9.5%), Rust (3.5%), and C# (2.4%).

 ![Most Used Programming Language](/img/2023/02/progr_lang_use.png)

-Similar to the previous year, the respondents' favorite programming languages are distributed more evenly across various languages.
+Similar to the previous year, the respondents' favorite programming languages are as follows:

-Solidity is the most popular, scoring 18.8% of all entries, followed by JavaScript (17.3%), Python (15.2%), TypeScript (15.0%), and Rust (8.6%).
+Solidity is the most popular, scoring 29.1% of all entries, followed by Python (15.6%), JavaScript (12.4%), TypeScript (12%), and Rust (10%).

 ![Favorite Programming Language](/img/2023/02/progr_lang_fav.png)

 #### Operating System

-Most respondents use MacOS as their primary Operating System (41.8%).
-Windows and Linux seem comparatively popular, with 30.5 and 27.7%, respectively.
+Most respondents use MacOS as their primary Operating System (40.5%).
+Windows and Linux are equally popular, with 29.7 and 29.9% respectively.

 ![Operating System](/img/2023/02/os.png)

 ![Solidity User Profile Header](/img/2023/02/header3.png)

-### Solidity User Profile
+### Solidity Background

 In this section of the survey, we asked respondents about their Solidity-specific development experience and usage habits.